Cost to Build

 One of the exciting aspects of building a home is choosing the floor coverings.
 There is such a huge range of floor covering materials on the market today to choose from, which vary in quality, durability and cost-effectiveness, including carpet, tiles, laminate, linoleum (lino), vinyl and polished concrete.
 Larger four-bedroom homes will have more floor space available, and therefore there will cost more to cover.

 Due to the variations in price and quality of these floor coverings, costs can have a wide range.
-An overview of indicative flooring costs is set out below.

 G.J.
 Gardner 4 Bedroom Home Designs